sitefinitydcx/SF-BOILERPLATED/Bootstrap/readme.md

-# Sitefinity 5 Twitter Bootstrap template and theme
+# Sitefinity Twitter Bootstrap template and theme
 A full port of the Twitter Bootstrap framework to be compatible with Sitefinity 6.
+Empty and optimized starting point which is fully Bootstrap Responsive and Sitefinity mobile compatible.

 Compatibility: Sitefinity `6.x`.
 Twitter Bootstrap `2.3.1`.